Gerrit Sinclair

 Signed G.V.
 Sinclair, lower right.

-Signed G.V.
-Sinclair, lower left; signed, titled and dated on reverse.
+Signed, titled and dated G.V.
+Sinclair, lower right; Signed, titled and dated on reverse

 Signed and dated G.V.
 Sinclair '28 lower right; signed, titled, dated and numbered on reverse.